oxdeca/ctlabs/README.md

 Key Features
 ------------

 * **Automated Lab Setup:** Uses YAML configuration files to define complex environments.
+(Ansible, Terraform Support)
 * **Hybrid Virtualization:** Support for virtual machines (using QEMU/KVM) and containers (using Podman).
 * **Infrastructure as Code:** Integrated editors for Ansible playbooks, Terraform configurations, and Dockerfiles.
 * **Segregated Networking:** Automatic creation of isolated Data and Management Networks for enhanced lab security and realism.